Murder of Graeme Thorne: Background

-By 1960, the construction of the Sydney Opera House was proving increasingly expensive, so the New South Wales government initiated numerous Opera House lotteries to help raise money.
+In 1960, with the construction of the Sydney Opera House having proved increasingly expensive, the New South Wales government initiated numerous Opera House lotteries to help raise money.
 The A£100,000 first prize (equivalent to A$3.1 million in 2021 values) for Lottery 10 was won by Bazil Thorne (ticket 3932) in the lottery drawn on Wednesday 1 June 1960.
-As there was no real conception of the need for privacy for lottery winners at that time, and also for the sake of transparency, images and private details of lottery wins were published on the front pages of Sydney newspapers.
+As there was no real conception of the need for privacy for lottery winners at that time, and also for the sake of transparency, images and private details of lottery winners were published on the front pages of Sydney newspapers.
 It was also revealed that the prize would be paid by Thursday 7 July.

-The Thorne family consisted of Bazil, his wife Freda, older daughter Cheryl (who had been institutionalised), son Graeme (8), and younger daughter Belinda (3).
+The Thorne family consisted of Bazil, his wife Freda, older daughter Cheryl (who had been institutionalised), son Graeme (8) and younger daughter Belinda (3).
 They lived at 79 Edward Street, a rented house in the Sydney suburb of Bondi.
 Thorne's morning routine was to wait at the corner of Wellington and O'Brien streets, a walk of approximately 300 metres, where a family friend, Phyllis Smith, would pick him up and take him to school with her sons.

-On the morning of 7 July, five weeks after the win, Thorne left for school as usual at 8:30 AM, but when Smith came to collect him at 8:40, he was nowhere to be seen.
+On the morning of 7 July, five weeks after the lottery win, Thorne left for school as usual at 8:30 a.m., but when Smith came to collect him at 8:40, he was nowhere to be seen.
 Smith drove to the Thornes' home to find out if he was going to school.
-Surprised, Freda Thorne confirmed that he was and wondered if he might have arrived at the school by some other means.
+Surprised, Thorne's mother confirmed that he was and wondered if he might have arrived at the school by some other means.
 Smith drove to the school, The Scots College in Bellevue Hill, but returned upon finding out Thorne was not there.
-A concerned Freda Thorne then called the police to report him missing.
+Thorne's mother then called the police to report him missing.